IA-32 Execution Layer

-The IA-32 Execution Layer (IA-32 EL) is a software emulator in the form of a software driver that improves performance of 32-bit applications running on 64-bit Intel Itanium-based systems, particularly those running Linux and Windows Server 2003 (it is included in Windows Server 2003 SP1 and later and in most Linux distributions for Itanium).
-The IA-32 EL bypasses the slow x86 hardware emulation which is available on pre-Montecito Itanium models.
+The IA-32 Execution Layer (IA-32 EL) is a software emulator in the form of a software driver that improves performance of 32-bit x86 applications running on 64-bit Intel Itanium-based systems, particularly those running Linux and Windows Server 2003.
+Windows Server 2003 SP1 (for Itanium) and later include it; it can also be downloaded from Microsoft.
+Most Linux distributions for Itanium also include it.
+The x86 hardware emulation which was built into Itanium processors was notoriously slow, but Intel did not re-engineer it; after IA-32 EL appeared, Intel dropped x86 hardware emulation from Itanium, starting with the Montecito models in 2006.

-The IA-32 EL used a two-phase (later three-phase) approach: initially it quickly translated every piece of code at a basic block level, adding certain instrumentation for detecting hot code; then hot code was dynamically optimized at a super-block level, and the optimized translated code replaced cold code on the fly.
+The IA-32 EL uses a two-phase (later three-phase) approach: initially it quickly translated every piece of code at a basic block level, adding certain instrumentation for detecting hot code; then hot code was dynamically optimized at a super-block level, and the optimized translated code replaced cold code on the fly.
 Later interpretation engine was added that allowed to avoid altogether translation of code executed just a few times - cold non-optimized translation became thus the second phase, and hot optimized translation became the third phase.
 IA-32 Execution Layer supported self-modifying code, and could even optimize it quite well.

 Part of the software is under the LGPL and part is under an Intel proprietary license.